rg4444/e_invoice_Latvia/README.md

   - HTTP status = `200` **and**
   - Response contains the configured *Success indicator* substring (default: `"Valid"`).
 - This is a **test tool only**, not for production invoice dispatch.

+### WS-Security credentials

+- If VDAA has issued SOAP credentials (username/password), enter them on the **Config** tab.
+The app will send a WS-Security UsernameToken digest alongside mutual TLS.
+- If you rely purely on the client certificate for authentication, leave the Username/Password fields empty.
+The request will omit the WS-Security header so the service only sees the mutual TLS identity.

 ## Known Issue: CA bundle vs. public trust (WSDL fetch)